HL7/davinci-deqm/input/pagecontent/index.md

 ###  Introduction

-The purpose of this implementation guide is to support value-based care data exchange in the US Realm.
-However, this Implementation Guide can be usable for multiple use cases across domains, and much of the content is likely to be usable outside the US Realm.
+This implementation guide defines a framework to support quality measurement, reporting, and related use cases by enabling the following capabilities:

+1. The reporting of quality measurement results, with or without the data involved in calculating those results
+2. The definition and exchange of the [_data of interest_](glossary.html#data-of-interest) for a measure or set of measures

 Interoperability challenges have limited many stakeholders in the healthcare community from achieving better care at lower cost.
 The dual challenges of data standardization and easy information access are compromising the ability of both payers and providers to create efficient care delivery solutions and effective care management models.
 To promote interoperability across value-based care stakeholders and to guide the development and deployment of interoperable solutions on a national scale, the industry needs common information models and data exchange standards.
 The intent of the framework defined in this guide is to enable automatic data collection and submission limiting the need for manual processing and intervention.
 Ultimately, a national standard based on FHIR for data structure and exchange will reduce the burden on clinicians of transforming data between systems.

+Although this implementation guide is US Realm, the framework is not realm-specific and much of the content is usable in other realms.

-This Implementation Guide is supported by the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
-Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for exchange of patient health information.
-The guide is based upon the prior work from the [US Core], [QI-Core], and [HEDIS] Implementation Guides and the [QRDA] Category I and III reporting specifications.
+The guide is based upon prior work from the [US Core] and [QI-Core] Implementation Guides and the [QRDA] Category I and III reporting specifications.
 Changes to this specification are managed by the sponsoring HL7 [Clinical Quality Information (CQI)] and [Clinical Decision Support (CDS)] workgroups and are incorporated as part of the standard HL7 balloting process.

 ### How to read this Guide